SimpleSuyash/employee-tracker/README.md

 # Employee Tracker

-This app lets users to view and manage the departments, job roles, and employees of a given company.
+This app lets users view and manage the departments, job roles, and employees of a given company.

 ##  Description